ahdinosaur/es2020/README.md

 # es2040 [![stability][0]][1]
 [![npm version][2]][3] [![downloads][8]][9] [![js-standard-style][10]][11]

-`browserify` transform that compiles a selection of ES6 features to valid ES5, because in hindsight we can do without most of ES6:
+`browserify` transform that compiles a selection of ES6 features to valid ES5:
 - `fat arrows` - make inline functions cute-looking
 - `template strings` / `tagged templates` - enable DSLs inside of JS
 - `const` - using `const` by default makes it easy to spot where values are